envicutor/documentation/related_work.rst

 Concurrency
 ***********

 For reasons discussed in ":ref:`objectives`", only a certain number of submissions shall be allowed to run at a time on the system.
-This section describes different approaches code execution systems take to ensure concurrency, and the approach that Envicutor takes.
+This section describes different approaches code execution systems take to limit concurrency, and the approach that Envicutor takes.

 Programmed semaphore in Node.js (Piston)
 ========================================